pedropp222/BinaryCalc/README.md

 - `-`: subtract the left and right values
 - `AND`: bitwise AND the left and right values
 - `OR`: bitwise OR the left and right values
+- `XOR`: bitwise XOR the left and right values
 - `NOT`: negate the value at the right
 - `()`: you can use parentheses to control the order of execution
 - `b/d/x`: you can prefix the numeric values to make sure it gets represented correctly(e.g., `10101` could be binary or decimal, use `b10101` to enforce binary, and so on).